tashi-sk/Q-easy/README.md

     some of the code is taken and altered from this tutorial.
     * Stackoverflow was used to search for solution to shuffle the array to show different order of question on quiz next straight
     [stackoverflow code]( https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)
+    * I would like to thanks Code institute and mentors for helping me out and understand the concept of coding briefly.
+    * I would like to thanks Slack community to answer my question before even i had them.